mauroservienti/milestone.github.io/_posts/compensation.md

 > The more I think of write part of this whole approach (and microservices in general), the more questions arise - like, ok, I can probably compensate database mutations, but what about events that were already propagated downstream?
 I can't really send compensating event like "actually, it didn't happen".

+Let's look at a non-technological example of compensation.
 Last weekend, we planned to go to [Turin for the chocolate fest](https://cioccola-to.events/2023-eventi/).
 Our daughter got sick a few days before, and we had to rearrange our plans.
 In the end, we canceled the trip.
-Rearrange turned out to be an understatement or wishful thinking, if you will.
+Rearranging plans turned out to be an understatement or wishful thinking, if you will.

 It all started with a few [messages](https://milestone.topics.it/2023/05/25/back-to-basics-messages.html) across [autonomous](https://milestone.topics.it/2023/05/17/back-to-basics-boundaries.html) family members to agree on what to do.
 Then, a command to book what needed to be booked.
 Finally, a [timeout](https://milestone.topics.it/2023/10/18/timeouts-power.html) to signal we needed to go.
-Later, an even signaled the daughter's illness.
+Later, an event signaled the daughter's illness.
 And a series of follow-up messages and commands led to canceling the trip.

 That's compensation at play.